feluxe/sty/README.md

 #### Direct attribute customization

-You can add and change attributes of each register-object directly like this:
+You can add and change attributes of each register-object directly like in the following **examples**:

 ```python
 from sty import fg, bg, ef, rs, Rule, Render